 An ideal pavilion angle is immensely responsible for the exquisite, eye-catching appearance we see in polished diamonds.
 The angle refracts light from one facet to another and then reflects it to you through the table.
-A diamond can never have the ideal, stunning look if it lacks a perfect pavilion.
+Your diamond can never have the ideal, stunning look if it lacks a perfect pavilion.

 What is a diamond pavilion angle?

 Before light is shed upon this question, we ought to first understand as to what does diamond pavilion actually connote.
-As per the simplest of all definitions to date put forth, a pavilion is a diamond’s bottom half hidden under a ring arrangement that plays a very crucial part in the stone's general appearance.
+As per the simplest of all definitions to date put forth, a pavilion is a diamond’s bottom half hidden under a ring arrangement that plays a very crucial part in the metal’s general appearance.
 Why is it so?
 Because it has facets that assist in light reflection, penetration, and bouncing.
 The result is fire and brilliance.

 The pavilion consists of three parts; namely the culet, the girdle, and the pavilion facets.